dynamsoft-docs/barcode-reader-docs/introduction/index.md

 ## Next Step

-Choose the programming language you use to build your application and learn how to use DBR to add barcode reading capabilities:
+Choose the programming language you use to build your application and learn how to use Dynamsoft Barcode Reader to add barcode reading capabilities:

 ### Web